StringBeijing/stringbeijing.github.io/README.md

 # stringbeijing.github.io
-This is an example of a project page
+This website is to announce academic activities of theoretical high energy physics in Beijing.